 How to estimate a paint job

-Know how to properly price a painting job and win work.Find painting jobs
+Know how to properly estimate a paint job and win work.Find painting jobs

-This guide will walk you through all you need to know to write a reasonable paint job estimate for any painting project.
+This guide walks you through all you need to know to write an accurate, comprehensive paint job estimate for any painting job.